 Minds marinated in social media become unarmed targets of weaponized information, hate, and deception.
-On this 19th commemoration of our 9/11 heroes, it’s appropriate to emphasize the need for apolitical intelligence.
+On this 19th commemoration of our 9/11 heroes, it’s critically appropriate to emphasize the need for apolitical intelligence.

 If strategy means anything, it should have definition and purpose.
 US strategy toward the current Russia regime, and just about any competitor, continues to be described simplistically as deter and defend.